 - Eyes that have any of the following: red, pink or have green or yellow drainage or crust to eyelids.
 These are signs of possible infection requiring medication.
 Any child with these symptoms will be sent home and but be seen by a healthcare provider to determine if medication is required.
 If medication is prescribed, the student must wait 24 hours before returning to school. - Coughing: Any child who has a frequent cough should be kept home.
 This is one of the most common ways for germs to be spread.
 Children who continually cough may be sent home. - Sore Throat: Redness, white or cream colored patches in the mouth or around the throat and/or pain when swallowing should stay home.
 Children experiencing these symptoms with or without fever should stay home. - Nose Drainage (Runny Nose): If your child has yellow or green drainage, keep them home.
 Clear drainage is ok to manage at school. - Fever: Take your child's temperature whenever a child complains of not feeling well, even for headaches.
 Using your hand is not an accurate way of determining fever.
 A fever is a sign of illness.
-When a child has a fever, s/he are spreading illness to all who come in contact with him.
-Children must be fever free (less than 100 degrees) for 24 hours without having taken Tylenol or Motrin within 24 hours. - Vomiting: Children who have vomited should not return to school until 24 hours after the last episode of vomiting.
+When a child has a fever, s/he is spreading illness to all who come in contact with him.
+Children must be fever free (less than 100 degrees) for 24 hours without having taken Tylenol or Motrin within 24 hours. - Vomiting: Children who have vomited should not return to school until 24 hours after the last episode of vomiting. - Rash Any child that has a rash that has not been evaluated by a doctor should be kept home.